cLINK (CLINK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 cLINK Historical Price

-According to the latest data gathered on cLINK live price page, the current price of cLINK is 0.300928USD.
-The circulating supply of cLINK(CLINK) is 1.99M CLINK , giving it a market capitalization of $599.06K.
+According to the latest data gathered on cLINK live price page, the current price of cLINK is 0.308042USD.
+The circulating supply of cLINK(CLINK) is 1.99M CLINK , giving it a market capitalization of $612.76K.

 The cLINK Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CLINK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.